This feature is well established and works across many devices and browser versions. It’s been available across browsers since July 2020.

 The max() CSS function lets you set the largest (most positive) value from a list of comma-separated expressions as the value of a CSS property value.
 The max() function can be used anywhere a <length>, <frequency>, <angle>, <time>, <percentage>, <number>, or <integer> is allowed.

-In the first above example, the width will be at least 400px, but will be wider if the viewport is more than 2000px wide (in which case 1vw would be 20px, so 20vw would be 400px).
-Think of the max() value as providing the minimum value a property can have.
+In the first example shown above, the width will be at least 400px, but will be wider if the viewport is more than 2000px wide (in which case 1vw would be 20px, so 20vw would be 400px).
+This technique uses an absolute unit to specify a fixed minimum value for the property, and a relative unit to allow the value to grow to suit larger viewports.

 The max() function takes one or more comma-separated expressions as its parameter, with the largest (most positive) expression value used as the value of the property to which it is assigned.